Evaluating Theta Derivatives with Rational Characteristics: Introduction

-Now, \cite{[M]} used this method in order to evaluate 3 theta derivatives, namely those in which the upper coordinate is 1 and the lower one is $\frac{1}{2}$, $\frac{1}{4}$, or $\frac{3}{4}$.
+Now, \cite{[M1]} used this method in order to evaluate three theta derivatives, namely those in which the upper characteristic is 1 and the lower one is $\frac{1}{2}$, $\frac{1}{4}$, or $\frac{3}{4}$.
+For this explicit expressions for two theta series (which are essentially the Hecke theta series arising from the imaginary quadratic fields $\mathbb{Q}(\sqrt{i})$ and $\mathbb{Q}(\sqrt{-2})$) are used.
 We show that using only these tools, and perhaps some simple algebraic manipulations, 19 further theta derivatives (all those in which both the characteristics are in $\frac{1}{4}\mathbb{Z}$, but at least one of them is in $\frac{1}{2}\mathbb{Z}$) can be evaluated.
-Moreover, there is another recognizable theta series, namely the one associated to $\mathbb{Q}(\sqrt{-3})$.
-Using this series we can evaluate 16 additional theta derivatives (those whose characteristics lie in $\frac{1}{3}\mathbb{Z}$).
+Moreover, when one recognizes the theta series associated with $\mathbb{Q}(\sqrt{-3})$, we can evaluate 16 additional theta derivatives (those whose characteristics lie in $\frac{1}{3}\mathbb{Z}$).
 We remark that for other imaginary quadratic fields (also those with class number 1) additional technical difficulties arise.
-We leave this case for future investigation.
+We leave the analysis of theta derivatives using such theta series for future investigation.

-The Jacobi derivative formula also provides us with the Fourier expansion of the third power of the Dedekind eta function. \cite{[M]} also uses his results (for the characteristic with $\frac{1}{2}$) for obtaining the Fourier expansion of another eta quotient of weight $\frac{3}{2}$.
+The Jacobi derivative formula also provides us with the Fourier expansion of the third power of the Dedekind eta function. \cite{[M1]} also uses his results (for the characteristic with $\frac{1}{2}$) for obtaining the Fourier expansion of another eta quotient of weight $\frac{3}{2}$.
 We indicate how some additional results in this direction as well (many of which are parallel to the main results of \cite{[LO]}), though in most of the cases our method yields the Fourier expansion of a linear combination of eta quotients, rather than of a single eta quotient.
 Some relations between eta quotients also follow from this argument.

 This paper is divided into 3 sections.
-Section \ref{ThetaGen} describes the general observations about theta functions that are required for applying the argument (in fact, this is done in such a way that apart from a proof for the Jacobi triple product identity, this paper is almost fully self-contained).
-Section \ref{Charin1/4Z} presents the results of \cite{[M]} again, and shows how the argument generalizes for the additional stated 19 theta derivatives in which the characteristics are from $\frac{1}{4}\mathbb{Z}$.
+Section \ref{ThetaGen} describes the general observations about theta functions that are required for applying the argument (in fact, this presentation makes the paper almost fully self-contained, up to a proof for the Jacobi triple product identity itself).
+Section \ref{Charin1/4Z} presents the results of \cite{[M1]} again, and shows how the argument generalizes for the additional 19 theta derivatives in which the characteristics are from $\frac{1}{4}\mathbb{Z}$.
 Finally, Section \ref{Charin1/3Z} proves the results for characteristics from $\frac{1}{3}\mathbb{Z}$.